tathan08/tp/docs/UserGuide.md

     specifying any tags after it.

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
-The index number changes based on the currently displayed list.
-If you use `find` to filter the list, the indices will be different from the full list.
-Always check the current list before editing.
+Person names are case-sensitive. `edit n/john doe` will not edit `John Doe`.
+Use the exact name as shown in the contact list.
 </div>

 Examples:
-*  `edit 1 p/91234567 e/johntan@gmail.com` Edits the phone number and email address of the 1st person to be `91234567` and `johntan@gmail.com` respectively.
+*  `edit n/John Doe p/91234567 e/johntan@gmail.com` Edits the phone number and email address of the person named `John Doe` to be `91234567` and `johntan@gmail.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit n/John Doe n/Jane Doe t/` Edits the name of `John Doe` to be `Jane Doe` and clears all existing tags.

 ![edit message](images\editMessage.jpg)
 *Figure 5: Success message after editing a person's details*